renovatebot/renovate/docs/faq.md

 ### Apply a rule, but only for packages starting with `abc`

-Do the same as above, but instead of using `packageNames`, use `packagePattern` and a regex. e.g.
+Do the same as above, but instead of using `packageNames`, use `packagePatterns` and a regex. e.g.

 ```
 "packages": [
   {
-    "packagePattern": "^abc",
+    "packagePatterns": "^abc",
     "assignees": ["importantreviewer"]
   }
 ]